nmm-fct-unl/ubiSOM2023/README.md

 Copy the supplied files to a folder on your computer, adjust folder names in plot.py.
 You may finetune configuartion paramethers in wine.mSOM and prototypes.py.
 Start processing with sketch multiSOM_P2.pde.
 Please adjust processing render and assure you have the provided libraries available and proper folder names.

-*WARNING:* This is still an early release, tested on a m2 macOS.
+*WARNING:* This is still an early release, tested on a m2 macOS with processing 4.2.

 ## References